SkillsFundingAgency/das-data-management-ai/azure/readme.md

     ```CREATE USER [das-[env]-datamgmtai-ml] FROM EXTERNAL PROVIDER```
     ```ALTER ROLE db_datareader ADD member [das-[env]-datamgmtai-ml]```
 3. IAM
-    - The Storage Account IAM is deployed by the Set0AzRoleAssignment.ps1 script
+    - The Storage Account IAM is actions by the running the Set-AzRoleAssignment.ps1 script in the Azure folder.
+See script for example.
+    - This should be replaced with a more automated solution when a design has been accepted for automating permission changes.
-4. Manually add the SQL DataStore with the following details (to be added to the template in time)
+4. Manually add the SQL DataStore to the ML Portal with the following details.
+This should be added to the template in time
     - Datastore name : datamgmtdb
     - Datastore type : Azure  SQL Database
     - Database : das-[env]-datamgmt-staging-db